lucky20511/Algorithms/list-of-questions/question-list.md

 21. Search a 2D Matrix II -- Try to figure out to make search direction "one-way" ==&gt; exactly the same as 3-sum

+22. Additive Number -- Observe that only two first element has multiple possible way.
+The left steps are unique path.